Home-made seed bars June 21 2016, 0 Comments

-My husband and I love nut bars but they are expensive and full of sugars so we've been experimenting with this recipe for a while now.
-This usually makes enough for a weeks worth of nut & seed bars for the both of us....feel free to mix up the ingredients and experiment for yourself!
+My husband and I love nut and seed bars but they are expensive and full of sugars so we've been experimenting with this recipe for a while now.
+This usually makes enough for a weeks worth for the both of us, although the kids love them too so I may need to up the volume....feel free to mix up the ingredients and experiment for yourself!

 50g Sunflower seeds